 Buy a ticket for the N’EX (Narita Express) train that connects you to the Tokyo subway (or you go outside to hail a taxi or take a bus)

-The N’EX fares are included in the Japan Rail Pass.
-Because the start date of our 7 day JR Pass was a few days later, we had to pay for the N’EX.
-You can find detailed information including fare and time tables here.
+The N’EX fares are included in the Japan Rail Pass if your JR Pass starts on the day of your arrival – otherwise you will need to pay for the N’EX.
+You can find detailed information including fare and timetables here.

-Ginza is Tokyo’s most popular upmarket shopping, dining and entertainment district.
+It is located within walking distance of Ginza, which is Tokyo’s most popular upmarket shopping, dining, and entertainment district.

-We figured that it would be good to stay in the midst of the action, especially considering that Ginza is close to many of the destinations of our Tokyo Self-Guided Walking Tour 1.
+It is close to many of the destinations of our Tokyo Walking Tour 1.

 We stayed in this hotel for 4 nights.
-The hotel is fairly narrow and you may accidentally walk by it without noticing.
-We chose it as it was less than $100 per night, it is only 1 block from a subway station (Tsukiji on the Hibiya line), very close to the Tsukiji fish market and within extended walking distance to Ginza.
 Room 203, a non-smoking room, is a surprisingly large room with 2 beds, each with 1 thin pillow, a TV with Japanese TV channels only, a small fridge, a desk, a hair dryer and a comparably large bathroom and it was very quiet.
-The room comes with an air freshener, an efficient and quiet room A/C and a tea maker.
+The room came with an air freshener, an efficient and quiet room A/C, and a tea maker.
 Shampoo, body wash and conditioner were supplied in large multi-use dispensers.
-Slippers, hair brushes, tooth brushes with tooth paste and razors were provided complimentary.
-The room does not have a closet; your clothes stay in your suitcases or you hang them on a wardrobe.
+Complimentary slippers, hairbrushes, toothbrushes with toothpaste and razors were provided.
+The room did not have a closet; your clothes either stay in your suitcases or you hang them on a wardrobe.

 Even though the entrance door for the room is only 6ft tall, the door that connects to the bathroom is normal size and the ceiling in both rooms is at normal height.

 Breakfast was included in the room rate.
-You can choose between a Japanese and a Western breakfast.
-The chef prepares the breakfast at the bar that you sit at.
-It is a fairly slow process and I can imagine that it may take some time if many guests come at the same time.
-The Western breakfast (see photo) consists of a slice of toast, strawberry marmalade, margarine, yogurt with a drop of marmalade, lettuce, a boiled egg (sometimes warm, sometimes cold), 1 small slice of red pepper and one slice of cucumber or yellow pepper and a single drink (coffee or tea) and as much ice water as you like.
-The Japanese breakfast has some salmon slice, miso soup, and some other dishes (see photo) plus the a.m. drink.
-There is no refill except for the water and the portion size is small for someone from the US who is used gigantic portions.
+You could choose between a Japanese and a Western breakfast.
+The chef prepared breakfast at the bar that you sit at.
+It is a fairly slow process and I can imagine that it may take some time if many guests come down for breakfast at the same time.
+The Western breakfast (see photos below consisted of a slice of toast, strawberry marmalade, margarine, yogurt with a drop of marmalade, lettuce, a boiled egg (sometimes warm, sometimes cold), 1 small slice of red pepper and one slice of cucumber or yellow pepper and a single drink (coffee or tea) and as much ice water as you like.
+The Japanese breakfast had a salmon slice, miso soup, and some other dishes (see photo below) plus the above-mentioned drink.
+There is no refill except for the water and the portion size is small for someone from the US who is used to gigantic portions.

 When we checked in, we were told that the room is not cleaned daily but, if we gave permission, they would enter the room and make the bed and change the towels daily.